darryI/UImpactify/doc/sprint0/done.md

 # Definition of Done

 1. Unit testing is complete (written + passed)
-2. Code reviewing is complete (preferably by 2 people)
+2. Code reviewing is complete (preferably by 1 person)
 3. Acceptance criteria have been met
 4. Functional tests passed
 5. Non-functional requirements met